-In accordance with the revised Curriculum Articulation Agreement of 2014, The Associate in Science is composed of 32 hours of Universal General Education Transfer Component (UGETC) courses, 13 hours of additional general education courses and 15 hours of elective credit.
+In accordance with the revised Curriculum Articulation Agreement of 2014, The Associate in Science is composed of 34 hours of Universal General Education Transfer Component (UGETC) courses, 13 hours of additional general education courses and 15 hours of elective credit.
 Craven Community College has identified literature, history, health/physical education and ACA as required courses within the Associate in Science degree.
-For information on the options and sequencing required, check the current Associate in Science advising sheets, available online at www.cravencc.edu.
+For information on the options and sequencing required, check the current Associate in Science advising sheets, available online.